Breakthrough in pharma technologies is coming

 The following technologies will be actively developing: manipulation of the genome of cells of different levels of differentiation and the use of non-genomic means for reprogramming them, including X-ray irradiation, modeling of regeneration processes, stress-induced transformation.

 These technologies form the basis for the development of biomedical cellular drugs as well as cultured modified cell products.
+In the future you might not need even a credit card for payment - totally secure chip implanted under the skin will be responsible for all your operations, loans and etc.

 Pills printed on a 3D printer will become reality